 The security concerns with UC

 With teams working from disparate locations amid the COVID-19 lockdown, unified communications solutions are really coming into their own.
-Organisations around the world are relying on virtualised meeting and collaboration spaces like Microsoft Teams to keep them up and running, and features like video conferencing, file sharing and instant messaging have become important tools of the trade for all manner of businesses.
+Organizations around the world are relying on virtualized meeting and collaboration spaces like Microsoft Teams to keep them up and running, and features like video conferencing, file sharing and instant messaging have become important tools of the trade for all manner of businesses.

-More than just providing an immediate solution to a current problem, organisations are beginning to realise the enhanced flexibility, scalability and security a robust UC solution can offer.
+More than just providing an immediate solution to a current problem, organizations are beginning to realize the enhanced flexibility, scalability and security a robust UC solution can offer.
 From SIP Trunks and Hosted Telephony to Microsoft Teams and Slack UC tools have proven themselves to be quick-to-implement solutions for keeping teams connected, all while providing increased security for networks and users.

 Why the increased security?
 Simply because most UC solutions have security measures implemented at both the provider and the user ends, ensuring data, files, user information and messaging content are protected behind multi-layer security and encryption.